Alfrheim/Alfrheim.github.io/_posts/2017-06-15-testing-repository-with-spring.md

 So, what we do in the setup?

 We specify the type of database we are going to use and execute the sql script we just created.

-And what about the *.generateUniqueName(true)*? you need that if you want to create a new database each time a test is run.
+And what about the *.generateUniqueName(true)*?
+You need that if you want to create a new database each time a test is run.
 By default the builder creates a bean named *test*.
 That means that if we had a second test, that one will run the *@Before* and instead creating a whole new database, will see that *test* exists and will reuse that one.
 No need to say that it will jump an exception saying that we already have the existing table and can't run the scpript.
 That can happen even if we try that in different Test files.

 Now we only need to write the implementation of the methods and check that everything works fine.

+`/src/main/java/io/alfrheim/UserRepository.java`
 {% highlight java %}
 ...
 public class UserRepository {